 We are unaffiliated with the Inauguration and can offer no more assistance than the advice compiled below.
 Please do not contact us to arrange tickets to attend.
-We do not offer guide service or tours on Inauguration Day.
+We do not offer guide service or tours on Inauguration Day, however we do offer tours to visitors coming to DC for Inauguration in the days before and after!

 The Presidential Inauguration is a significant historical event and the entire city usually begins preparing for the inaugural events long before January.
 From parades to balls to the actual inauguration, use this as your guide to how to attend inauguration, get tickets to an inaugural ball, and welcome the new president into the White House.